-After six months, you’ve got a handle on the job, know you’re going to stay and have had experience with your new plan.
-So you’re now in a strong position to compare your last 401(k) plan with this new one, including the diversity of the investments and the costs.
+After six months, you’ve got a handle on the job, know you’re going to stay and have some experience with your new plan.
+You’re now in a better position to compare your last 401(k) plan with this new one, including the diversity of the investments and the costs.

 4. Compare plan costs

 In the not-so-distant past, comparing the cost you pay for investments through one company’s plan with similar offerings in a brokerage firm’s IRA or another company’s 401(k) was difficult.

 Now fees and costs have to be disclosed, which means you can compare apples to apples.
 As you compare the plan costs, ask for the participant fee disclosure for each plan.
 That document will reveal all the fees — both obvious and obscure — associated with each plan.

 Then look at what you’ve invested in and what you want to invest in, to help evaluate costs.
 At this point you will have a better idea if you want to keep your old 401(k) invested with your former employer, roll it over into your new employer’s plan or roll it into an IRA.